hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 message ScheduleCreateTransactionBody {
   SchedulableTransactionBody scheduledTransactionBody = 1; // The scheduled transaction
-  string memo = 2; // An optional memo with a UTF-8 encoding of no more than 100 bytes Key adminKey = 3; // An optional Hedera key which can be used to sign a `ScheduleDelete` and remove the schedule AccountID payerAccountID = 4; // An optional id of the account to be charged the service fee for the scheduled transaction at the consensus time that it executes (if ever); defaults to the `ScheduleCreate` payer if not given
+  string memo = 2; // An optional memo with a UTF-8 encoding of no more than 100 bytes Key adminKey = 3; // An optional Hedera key which can be used to sign a `ScheduleDelete` and make the schedule un-triggerable
+  AccountID payerAccountID = 4; // An optional id of the account to be charged the service fee for the scheduled transaction at the consensus time that it executes (if ever); defaults to the `ScheduleCreate` payer if not given
 }
 ```